 - 1:25,000 scale maps & themed vacation dossier.

 - Emergency telephone help-line service with native-English speaking backup.

 ¹ Max. weight and content conditions apply – please ask us for details.

-- By Road – Courmayeur is easily reached through the Mont Blanc tunnel from Chamonix in France, from where a regular bus service takes around 30 minutes.
+- By Bus/Coach – Courmayeur is easily reached through the Mont Blanc tunnel from Chamonix in France, from where a regular bus service takes around 40 minutes.

-- By Train – Courmayeur does not have a train connection.
-However, travelling by train from Italy is recommended as far as Aosta, from where a bus connection will take you to Courmayeur.
+- By Rail – Courmayeur does not have a train connection.
+However, travelling by train from Italy can be done as far as Aosta, from where a bus connection will take you to Courmayeur.
 Otherwise it requires a train to Chamonix (France) followed by bus to Courmayeur.